microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

 Individual vectors will now be represented as a single native vector and arrays of vectors will remain as arrays of native vectors, though multi-dimensional arrays will still be flattened to one dimension.

-Scalarization of these vectors will continue to be done for uses that don't support native vectors, but it will be done using extractelement instructions from the native vectors instead of loads from the scalarized array representation.

-Single-element vectors are not valid in DXIL.
+Single-element vectors are generally not valid in DXIL.
 At the language level, they may be supported for corresponding intrinsic overloads, but such vectors should be represented as scalars in the final DXIL output.
 Since they only contain a single scalar, single-element vectors are informationally equivalent to actual scalars.
 Rather than include conversions to and from scalars and single-element vectors, it is cleaner and functionally equivalent to represent these as scalars in DXIL.

-Although matrices are represented as vectors in some contexts such as unlinked library shaders, their final DXIL representation will continue to be as arrays of scalars.
-This is consistent with both their past and future intended representation.
+The exception is in exported library functions, which need to maintain vector representations to correctly match overloads when linking.

 ### Changes to DXIL Intrinsics